NicholasCocks/Synthesthesia/README.md

   This also allowed for easy debouncing of events that would trigger notes and for dynamically colored brushes.
 It was definitely the key insight to the project.

 ## Wireframe
-The center of the app will be the drawing plane.
+Original wireframe for the app, the center of the app will be the drawing plane.
 Will additional controls to the side of the app.
 ![wireframe.png](dist/images/wireframe.png)

 ## Timeline